-The B1201 code means the vehicle's onboard diagnostic system has detected: HVAC Temperature Control Circuit Malfunction.
+The B1201 code means the vehicle's onboard diagnostic system has detected: Manufacturer-specific body code — definition not reliably documented; its meaning varies by make, model, and year, so confirm it against your manufacturer's service information.
 This is a low severity code.

 Common Symptoms